dividedbyzeroco/warp-server/readme.md

 # Models

-A `Model` is a representation of a schema inside a database.
-It holds all of the logic that has to do with storing and retrieving data from its corresponding table.
+A `Model` is a representation of a `table` inside a database.
 By defining a model, you can determine how fields, known as `Keys` in Warp, are parsed and formatted.

+For example, a `dog` table will have a corresponding model called `Dog` that has different `Keys` such as __name__, __age__, and __weight__.

+Among these `Keys` are three special ones that are automatically set by the server and cannot be manually edited.

+- `id`: a unique identifier that distinguishes an object inside a table
+- `created_at`: a timestamp that records the date and time when an object was created (UTC)
+- `updated_at`: a timestamp that records the date and time when an object was last modified (UTC)

 ## Creating a Model